Kunlong1994/lab3/Lab-Session#1.md

 ## Connect to your Interaction Engine

-This is a copy of the [original resources](https://github.com/nikmart/interaction-engine/wiki/Log-on-to-your-Interaction-Engine)
+This is a copy of the [original resources](https://github.com/nikmart/interaction-engine/wiki/Log-on-to-your-Interaction-Engine).
-In this tutorial we will ssh into the system so that we can control the computer via Terminal or Putty on Windows.
+In this tutorial we will ssh into the system so that we can control the computer via Terminal or PuTTy on Windows.

 ### 1. Verify IxE is online
 TL,DR